Italy Heaven: Plan your dream holiday in Italy

 Ninfa

 The beautiful Gardens of Ninfa (Giardini di Ninfa) are located in the Lazio region of Italy, about 40 miles south-east of Rome.
 Known mostly to garden enthusiasts, Ninfa and its unique setting are still a fairly well-kept secret.
-Getting to Ninfa is a challenge, but the garden is worth the effort.
+Getting to Ninfa is a challenge, if you don't have a car, but the garden is worth the effort.

 Ninfa was a substantial town going back to the times of the Romans.
 However, during the Middle Ages the town was squabbled over, sacked, beset by malaria and eventually Ninfa was abandoned to the elements.
 A neglected part of the estate of the aristocratic Caetani family, Ninfa was left to slumber until the twentieth century when descendents transformed the town's ruins into a botanical garden.
-The last owner, Lelia Caetani, left the garden to a foundation who now run the site in conjunction with the WWF.
+The last owner, Lelia Caetani, left the garden to a foundation who now run the site.

 Now plants wind over ruined towers and walls, rejoicing in the lush damp conditions.
 The setting is indescribably atmospheric, with roses scrambling for footholds in ruined archways, and the frescoed church wall still standing open to the weather.
 Roses, banana trees, maples and resident ducks thrive in the microclimate of Ninfa.
 The dampness of the location, under the hills facing the coastal plain, leads to an unusual mixture of species.